-The WPROG bit, when set, allows the user to program a single word (two bytes) upon the execution of the WR command.
-If this bit is cleared, the WR command programs a block of 64 bytes.
+The WPROG bit, when set, will allow programming two bytes per word on the execution of the WR command.
+If this bit is cleared, the WR command will result in programming on a block of 64 bytes.

 The FREE bit, when set, will allow a program memory erase operation.
 When FREE is set, the erase operation is initiated on the next WR command.
 When FREE is clear, only writes are enabled.